bandang0/astro_reduce/README.md

 - `-c, --clear        Remove all astro_reduce-related files and folders in current directory and exit.`
 - `-i, --interpolate  Interpolate existing dark fields if some are missing.`
 - `-v, --verbose      Enables verbose mode (recommended).`
-- `-t, --tmppng       Write PNG format of intermediary images after reduction.`
+- `-t, --tmppng       Write PNG format of intermediate images after reduction.`
 - `-r, --redpng       Write PNG format of reduced images after reduction.`
+- `--sex              Run the 'sex' astromatic command on all reduced images after reduction.`
+- `--psfex            Run the 'psfex' astromatic command with the 'sex'-determined sources in all reduced images.`
+- `--sexagain         Run the 'sex' astromatic command a second time, using the 'psfex'-determined PSF data.`
 - `--help             Show this message and exit.`